intouchg/rename-files/readme.md

 **`patterns`** - Required.
 This array contains all `pattern` objects which control renaming and deleting files.

-To delete a file, create a `patterns` object with a `delete` path, relative to the `context`.
+To delete a file, create a pattern object with a `delete` path, relative to the `context`.
 The `delete` filepath supports full glob pattern matching.

-To rename or move a file, create a `patterns` object with `from` and `to` paths, relative to the `context`:
+To rename or move a file, create a pattern object with `from` and `to` paths, relative to the `context`.

-The `patterns` object `from` filepath supports full glob pattern matching.
+The `from` filepath supports full glob pattern matching.

-The `patterns` object `to` filepath supports a single wildcard character `*` which will be replaced by everything that was *magically matched* by glob.
+The `to` filepath supports a single wildcard character `*` which will be replaced by everything that was *magically matched* by glob.
 This is suitable for simple glob-based replacements:

 ```js
 module.exports = {